-The determination against an accused student by either the Vice President for Student Affairs or designee shall be made on the basis of whether it is more likely than not that the accused student violated the Code of Student Character and Conduct.
+The determination against an accused student by the Hearing Officer shall be made on the basis of whether it is more likely than not that the accused student violated the Code of Student Character and Conduct.
+This is often referred to as a preponderance of evidence standard.